World Cup

 Fact checker Lucas Moreau

-England's superior quality and tournament experience should see them through in a disciplined Round 2 performance.
+England's superior quality and tournament experience should see them through, with late market movement strengthening confidence in a disciplined knockout performance.

-England's path to victory is straightforward: dominate possession, pin Ghana into their own half, and create high-quality chances through patient build-up and wide overloads.
-The challenge for Ghana is staying compact for ninety minutes without cracking.
+England's path to victory remains straightforward: dominate possession, pin Ghana into their own half, and create high-quality chances through patient build-up and wide overloads.
+The challenge for Ghana is exactly what it was a week ago-staying compact for ninety minutes without cracking under sustained pressure.
 One moment of slack defending, one poorly cleared corner, one mistimed tackle in the box, and the game slips away.
-That's the reality of facing a side with England's attacking quality in a knockout fixture.
-Ghana's best hope is to frustrate England early, keep the score tight into the second half, and create one or two transition opportunities when England push numbers forward.
-The problem is that England have seen this script before in tournament football, and they know how to grind through it.
-I expect them to take control early, create chances without rushing, and eventually find the breakthrough.
-A 2-0 scoreline feels right-enough to reflect England's superiority, but not so many goals that it ignores knockout pragmatism.
-Ghana will make it difficult for spells, but the gap in quality should tell over ninety minutes.
+That's the reality of facing a side with England's quality in a knockout fixture, and the market clearly believes Ghana's defensive structure will eventually give.
+Ghana's best hope is still to frustrate England early, keep the score tight into the second half, and create one or two transition opportunities when England commit numbers forward.
+The problem is that England have seen this script dozens of times in tournament football, and they know exactly how to grind through it.
+The late odds movement suggests the market expects them to do exactly that-take control early, create chances without rushing, and eventually break through for a comfortable win.
+A 2-0 scoreline still feels right.
+It's enough to reflect England's superiority without ignoring knockout pragmatism, and it aligns perfectly with a market that expects dominance but not a rout.
+Ghana will make it difficult for spells, but the gap in class should tell over ninety minutes, and the pricing now reflects that more clearly than ever.

 England